CURRENTLY NO NEW COURSE IS PLANNED.

 Assistant Professor.
 IT University of Copenhagen.
 Networks, Data, and Society Research Group (NERDS).

 Is technology neutral and objective?
 Vedran explains how big data and algorithms are embedded with biases and human assumptions, and what are the ethical implications for data science

 Associate Professor.
 University of Copenhagen.
 Centre for Information and Innovation Law.

 For Teknosofikum, Sebastian presents the need to distinguish between regulation of technology and regulation by technology and explores the implications for the legal field.

-Postdoc.
+Assistant Professor.
 IT University of Copenhagen.
-Research Group Air Lab
+Interaction Design Research Group, Air Lab.

 In a topic focused on the Smart home, Stina gives her critical take on the choices of design and subsequent uses of smart technologies in daily life.

 Associate Professor.
 IT University of Copenhagen.
 Center for Computing Education Research.

 What is the difference between old-fashioned AI and Modern AI?
 Pawel’s talk presents a perspective from philosophy of science, warning about accidental correlations and embedded biases in big data.